splot/di/README.md

     $container->setParameter('version', 1);
     $container->setParameter('app_name', 'MyApp ver. %version%');

-Whenever referencing a parameter you should surround its name in `%` signs - one in front and one behind.
+Whenever referencing a parameter you should surround its name in `%` signs - one in front and one behind (you can also escape `%` signs by using them twice - `%%`).

 ### Referencing other services and parameters